 Who is PBS SoCal?

 We are the home to PBS for Greater Los Angeles and Southern California, dedicated to fostering a love of learning, culture and community using the power of public media.
 We deliver the full schedule of high-quality PBS programs, plus content that is for, about and by the people of Southern California.
-We make our content available for free through three broadcast channels – PBS SoCal/KOCE-HD, PBS SoCal Plus and PBS SoCal World.
+We make our content available for free through four broadcast channels – PBS SoCal/KOCE-HD, PBS SoCal Plus, PBS SoCal World, and PBS SoCal KIDS.
 And we reach deep into the community through partnerships, events and grassroots outreach, providing early education resources and access to a broad array of arts and culture experiences.

 How is PBS SoCal different from PBS?